-- ½ teaspoon of salt
+- ½ teaspoon salt

-- almonds or gummies
+- almonds, or gummies

-- 3 tablespoons cherry jam or any jam
+- 3 tablespoons cherry jam , or any jam

-- 8 drops of red food colouring is optional
+- 8 drops red food colouring, optional

-- any small brush + cocoa powder
+- small brush + cocoa powder

 - In a bowl, mix flour, salt, and baking powder and set aside.
 In a separate bowl mix the softened butter, egg, sugar, vanilla, almond extract and stir.

-- Now pour it into the dry ingredients into the wet and incorporate until you have a nice and soft dough — the dough should feel like play dough.
+- Now pour the dry ingredients into the wet and incorporate until you have a nice and soft dough — the dough should feel like play dough.
 Wrap it up with some cling wrap and leave it in the fridge for 30 minutes to an hour.
 This step is extremely important so that the cookies don't spread in the oven.

 - After 30 minutes, take 1.5-2 tablespoons of the dough, squish it together and roll it into a ball.
 Do this until the dough is finished and you have 11-12 equal size balls.
 Take each ball and begin to shape it into a finger.

-- Mix the cherry jam in a small bowl with 8 drops of red food colouring, take a small painting brush (or spoon) and add a little jam under each almond.
-Optionally you can brush on cocoa powder on top of the cookies to make it look like "dirt," but I will leave that up to you.
+- Mix the cherry jam in a small bowl with 8 drops of red food coloring, take a small painting brush (or spoon) and add a little jam under each almond.
+Optionally you can brush cocoa powder on top of the cookies to make it look like "dirt," but I will leave that up to you.
 Enjoy.